nalajcie/muteme-chrome-webhid-extension/docs/implementation-plan.md

 ## Known Issues & Limitations

+1. **Extension Reload During Active Call**: If the extension is reloaded/updated while in an active call, the content scripts become orphaned and cannot communicate with the new extension context.
+The meeting tab must be refreshed to restore functionality.

-1. **Teams Compatibility**: Microsoft Teams has multiple versions (classic, new) with different DOM structures.
-Selectors may need updates.
+2. **Teams Compatibility**: Microsoft Teams has multiple versions (classic, new 2024+) with different DOM structures.
+Selectors are updated for new Teams but may need updates as Teams evolves.

-2. **Service Worker Lifecycle**: If the service worker is idle too long, it may be terminated.
-Device reconnection is handled automatically.
+3. **Service Worker Lifecycle**: Chrome service workers may be suspended after inactivity.
+The extension uses 2-second polling to maintain device connection state.

-3. **Keyboard Shortcuts**: Some platforms may change their keyboard shortcuts in future updates.
+4. **Keyboard Shortcuts**: Some platforms may change their keyboard shortcuts in future updates.

+5. **Background Tab Mute Detection**: Chrome throttles background tabs, so mute state detection may become stale.
+The "Switch to meeting tab on press" option helps, and Google Meet PIP keeps the tab "visible" for detection purposes.

 ---